astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

 The discrepancy is particularly significant in very faint (|SNR| :math:`\le 20`) and barely resolved galaxies.
 For instance, there is a tendency to overestimate the elongation of such galaxies, known as the "noise bias" in the weak-lensing community :cite:`2004MNRAS_353_529H,2012MNRAS_424_2757M,2012MNRAS_425_1951R,2012MNRAS_427_2711K`.
 The second term in :eq:`loss_func` implements a simple `Tikhonov regularization <https://en.wikipedia.org/wiki/Tikhonov_regularization>`_ scheme to mitigate this issue.
-This penalty term acts as a Gaussian prior on the selected model parameters.
+This penalty term acts as a Gaussian prior on the selected parameters.
 Sometimes a Gaussian prior is unsuited to some parameters (e.g., to disfavor excessively low or high values).
 In that case a change of variable must be applied (:numref:`fig_aspectprior`).